Don't Miss Out!Get our latest newsletter sent right to your inbox

 2009

-The Ohio Legislature first gave Cuyahoga County authority to create a county land bank, and the Cuyahoga Land Bank launched in July 2009.
-After the success of early land banks in Ohio, the Legislature extended land banking authority to all Ohio counties.
+Building off the success in Michigan, the Ohio General Assembly gave Cuyahoga County the authority to create a county land bank, and the Cuyahoga Land Bank launched in July 2009 - the first ever in this state.

 2010